-1. Now you won’t be able to use that fan anymore unless of course you remove the pole and install and re-install it every time you want to pole which is not practical.
+1. Now you won’t be able to use that fan anymore unless of course you remove the pole and install and reinstall it every time you want to pole which is not practical.

-2. If you have a standard 8 ft ceiling or even shorter, you have to be really mindful when tying to invert on the pole so you do not kick your ceiling fan or smash that chandelier.
+2. If you have a standard 8 ft ceiling or even shorter, you have to be really mindful when trying to invert on the pole so you do not kick your ceiling fan or smash that chandelier.

-Types of poles you can purchase.
+Types of dance poles you can purchase

 This kind is permanently mounted in your ceiling & floor and are not able to be removed.
 They typically come in one piece and must match your ceiling hight to fit.
 Brackets are crewed into the floor and the ceiling to hold the pole.
 Your floor must be suitable for such installation.
 Normally this type of mounting is used on a hardwood floor and not on laminate or linoleum floor.
-While this type of pole is the most secure, there are a few downsides:
+While this type of pole for dancing is the most secure, there are a few downsides:

 - it cannot be moved if you decide you no longer want it;

 - if you move to a new home with a different ceiling height it might not fit;

 - you must make drill holes in your floor & ceiling.

 The most popular use of permanent poles you will find in some pole studios, pole competitions & conventions use it in conjunction with a truss system, and strip clubs.